Men of Color Initiative

 Men of Color Initiative (MCI) promotes excellence through scholarship, achievement, leadership, and kinship.

-The initiatives and activities are open to all students without regard to race, gender, national origins, or other characteristics.
+The initiatives and activities are open to all students without regard to race, color, religion, sex, marital status, national origin, age, sexual orientation, pregnancy, disability, or status in any group protected by federal, state or local law.

 The following people worked to create this statement: Jazzmine Clarke-Glover Vice President of Workplace Culture and InclusionTitle IX Coordinator, Professor Anthony Turner, Mr.Donn Wilson, Assistant Director Desiree Braithwaite ’14 ’19, Program Coordinator Ms. Leticia Romero ‘14 ‘19, Assistant Director Sidiq Soulemana ‘13, ‘16.